Two of the league's most penalized teams are set to square off at Xcel Energy Center on Saturday, as the Minnesota Wild ...

 Perry’s season is arguably the best individual season by a Duck, and he remains the only Anaheim player to ever win the Hart.
 However, the Ducks have not returned to the Stanley Cup Finals.

 In their most recent seasons, Anaheim have not qualified for the playoffs finishing 6th in the Pacific Division and 13th in the Western Conference in both 2018-19 and 2019-20.
 They failed to improve in 2020/21, with a record of 17-30-9 the Ducks finished dead last in the West Division and second last in the league overall.

-If you are a fan of the Anaheim Ducks, then you know that the only thing that matters right now is how they are expected to perform in the 2021-22 season.
-Do the Anaheim Ducks have the star power to make it all the way to the playoffs and finals in 2022?
-Have a read on below at SportsTips expert picks & preview on the Anaheim Ducks.
+If you are a fan of the Anaheim Ducks, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Anaheim Ducks have the star power to make it all the way to the playoffs and win the Stanley Cup in 2023?

 Still got some burning questions about the Anaheim Ducks?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!

 The Anaheim Ducks play their home games at the Honda Centre.